Progressive youth groups issue a list of demands for Joe Biden

-WASHINGTON — Seven progressive groups made up of young activists wrote a letter to apparent Democratic nominee Joe Biden with a set of aggressive demands spanning policy and personnel to earn their support in the general election against President Donald Trump.
+WASHINGTON — Seven progressive groups made up of young activists wrote a letter to Joe Biden, the apparent Democratic presidential nominee, with a set of aggressive demands spanning policy and personnel to earn their support in the general election against President Donald Trump.

-The letter, which comes hours after Bernie Sanders ended his campaign, tells Biden that his pitch to "return to normalcy" won't earn the trust of younger generations or inspire them to vote, arguing that they were already falling behind economically before Trump took office.
+The letter, which comes hours after Sen. Bernie Sanders, I-Vt., ended his campaign, tells Biden that his pitch to "return to normalcy" won't earn the trust of younger generations or inspire them to vote, arguing that they were already falling behind economically before Trump took office.

-"Exclusively anti-Trump messaging won’t be enough to lead any candidate to victory.
-We need you to champion the bold ideas that have galvanized our generation and given us hope in the political process," read the letter, signed by Alliance for Youth Action, Justice Democrats, March for Our Lives Action Fund, NextGen America, Student Action, Sunrise Movement, and United We Dream Action.
+"Exclusively anti-Trump messaging won't be enough to lead any candidate to victory.
+We need you to champion the bold ideas that have galvanized our generation and given us hope in the political process," read the letter, signed by the Alliance for Youth Action, Justice Democrats, the March for Our Lives Action Fund, NextGen America, Student Action, the Sunrise Movement and United We Dream Action.

-The organizations, some of which endorsed Sanders in the primary, said they would spend more than $100 million mobilizing millennial and Gen Z Americans this cycle and asked Biden's campaign to ensure their efforts are "backed-up by a campaign that speaks to our generation."
+The organizations, some of which endorsed Sanders in the primary, said they would spend more than $100 million to mobilize millennial and Gen Z Americans this cycle and asked Biden's campaign to ensure that their efforts are "backed-up by a campaign that speaks to our generation."

 Biden's campaign recognizes the challenge and reached out to those voters Wednesday.
 He alluded Wednesday to Sanders and "the millions of his supporters — especially younger voters — who have been inspired and energized and brought into politics by the progressive agenda he has championed."